pbonte/roxi/README.md

 ./target/release/server --abox examples/abox.ttl --tbox examples/rules.n3
 ```

-## Using Roxi with Javascript/Typescript
+## Using RoXi with Javascript/Typescript from NPM in your Node project

+You can add find the Javascript bindings directly on [NPM](https://www.npmjs.com/package/roxi-js?activeTab=readme)
+`npm i roxi-js`

+See the examples below on how to use RoXi in JS mode

+## Building RoXi for Javascript/Typescript usage

 Make sure that you have `wasm-pack`, `cargo-generate` and `npm` installed.
 Instructions to install those can be found [here](https://rustwasm.github.io/book/game-of-life/setup.html).